ALinaresRey/ALinaresRey/README.md

 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech,⚽ I love to play football, 🎵 listen to music, 🎮​ play videogames and 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="albe_linares@hotmail.com">albe_linares@hotmail.com</a>
+-🌍 Language Enthusiast: Passionate about learning new languages and exploring diverse cultures.
+Currently diving into Mandarin Chinese, with proficiency in:

+Spanish and Catalan (native)
+English (advanced)
+Portuguese (advanced)

 ## My Skills Include